 Is Elite Blog Academy Worth It?
 My Honest Opinion

-It’s worth the cost — IF you’re willing to put in the work.
+It’s worth the cost — IF you’re willing to put in the work and if you're in a financially stable place.
 Only you can decide whether or not you're at that point.

-My personal opinion of Elite Blog Academy is that it's the best investment I've made in our site.
-I haven't discovered any course as comprehensive as Ruth's for the price (especially once you add in all the bonuses you get with EBA!)
+My personal opinion of Elite Blog Academy is that it's one of the best investments I've made in our site thus far.
+I haven't discovered any course as comprehensive as Ruth's for the price.
+It's even more valuable once you add in all the bonuses you get with EBA!

-If you still have questions about whether or not Elite Blog Academy is right for you, feel free to email me at [email protected] and I'll be happy to help you work through it!
-You can always leave a comment below, too.
+If you still have questions about whether or not Elite Blog Academy is right for you, feel free to email me at [email protected], and I'll be happy to help you work through it!